 Determining Leg Hole Size

 If you’re considering a step-in harness or a harness with leg holes, measure the circumference of your dog’s front legs.
 Wrap the measuring tape around the widest part of each leg, just above the paws.
 Make sure the tape is snug but not too tight.
-Record these measurements to ensure the leg holes are the correct size for your dog.
+Record these measurements to ensure your dog’s leg holes are the correct size.

 Tips for Accurate Measurements